Code-Institute-Submissions/ukkpower-final-project/README.md

 -   [W3C Markup Validator](https://validator.w3.org/) - [Results](https://github.com/)
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://github.com/)
+-   The Flake8 module was run to ensure that all code was Pep8 compliant.
+-   UnitTest was implemented to test the apps main URLS.
+More tests will be implemented in the furture to test the apps Models

 The website has been tested on multiple device to ensure it is fully responsive.